smithy-lang/smithy/docs/source/spec/core/event-stream-traits.rst

 ----------------

-An *initial message* is comprised of the top-level input or output members of an operation that are not targeted by the ``eventStream`` trait.
+An *initial message* is comprised of the top-level input or output members of an operation that do not target the event stream union.
 Initial messages provide an opportunity for a client or server to provide metadata about an event stream before transmitting events.